hackclub/puzzlelab/README.md

 ### now
 - [ ] fullscreen the game
 - [ ] style the upload flow
+- [ ] monkeypatch `setInterval`
 - [ ] preview maps
 - [ ] previews don't update accordingly
+- [ ] simplify api
+  - single character references are confusing
+  - matching and replacing can be done manually, more programmatic in a way
+  - how to handle maps with multiple sprites in one tile
 - [ ] map editor
   - [x] render combos
   - [ ] add rows and columns